zshi719/2025-Data-24100/README.md

 This box contains a list of changes that should be done for next year<br>

 1. For the group names make sure that people are not putting "GROUP" and instead just putting the numbers there.
+2. Have everyone put their data in a location on the host set by ENV rather than zips inside the repo
-2. Everyone uses a DSI Clinic Repo with branch protections and no is an admin.
+3. Everyone uses a DSI Clinic Repo with branch protections and no is an admin.
-3. When using flask -- just always start with `python app.py` rather than `flask run`
+4. When using flask -- just always start with `python app.py` rather than `flask run`
-4. use `uv` inside the container
+5. use `uv` inside the container
-5. use pyenv and python 3.15 or something new which requires the env
+6. use pyenv and python 3.15 or something new which requires the env

 </details>

 ## Course Description